akshayvibe/Biddora/README.md

 |:---:|:---:|
 | <img src="docs/home.png" width="400" alt="Home page"> | <img src="docs/login.png" width="400" alt="Login page"> |

-*(Note: Biddora features a completely custom CSS framework focusing on contrast, legibility, and physical button presses.)*
+*(Note: BidForge features a completely custom CSS framework focusing on contrast, legibility, and physical button presses.)*

 ---

 ## 🚀 Running Locally

-Biddora is neatly organized into two directories: `/backend` and `/frontend`.
+BidForge is neatly organized into two directories: `/backend` and `/frontend`.

 ### 1. Start the Database
 The backend relies on PostgreSQL.
 A convenient `docker-compose.yml` is provided in the root directory.